Glistix/glistix/README.md

 6. Use `glistix test` to run tests in the `test/` directory using the [`glistix_gleeunit` test runner](https://github.com/glistix/gleeunit).

 Great job!
 You now have a basic project up and running.
 You can **import its modules from Nix** by importing `default.nix` elsewhere (or adding your project's repository as an input to another `flake.nix` elsewhere) and using `lib.loadGlistixPackage { }` (or `{ module = "module/name"; }` to pick a module).
 You can also cache the build folder in your repository by copying it to `output`, as [described in the previous sections](#build-caching).

-> [!WARNING]
->
-> When in pure evaluation mode (e.g. in Flakes without `--impure`), you will have to specify the system in `package.lib.loadGlistixPackage { system = "system name"; }` (e.g. `"x86_64-linux"`), as the package would have to be built using a Glistix derivation (which depends on the system), **unless the package you're using caches build output** (in which case the system isn't necessary at all, as the Nix files are ready to be imported, so no build occurs).

 [Check out the Glistix book](https://glistix.github.io/book/getting-started/basic-usage.html) for more information!